pcotret/yocto_zedboard/README.md

 ## 1.1.
 Export .bit file

 Use the 'export hardware' function in Vivado to hand over the hardware description to the Xilinx SDK.
-In the SDK click on the  hw\_platform system.hdf file and not the address of the GPIO interface: 0x41200000.
+In the SDK click on the  hw\_platform system.hdf file and note the address of the GPIO interface: `0xe000a000` (base) and `0xe000afff` (high).

 # 2. Generate dts files